gorango/flowcraft/README.md

-# Workflow
+# Cascade

-A flexible, lightweight, and zero-dependency workflow framework for any Javascript envirnoment.
+A flexible, lightweight, and **zero-dependency** workflow framework for any Javascript envirnoment.
 Build complex, multi-step processes, from simple sequences to dynamic, graph-driven AI agents.

 ## Features